Sprites-and-Dice/sprites-and-dice/drupalimport/README.md

 New BlogPages should be imported as child pages of a BlogFolder specified by the user.
 This way we can run tests on a single folder that can be deleted without accidentally populating the entire site with bad data.

+## Goals

+- Store all legacy content in a consistent format
+- Strip all junk HTML left over from Blogger and Drupal's WYSIWYG editors
+- Clean up tags: Consolidate "Categories" and "Tags" together, and move to a folder-based system for major categories
+- Preserve SEO, backlinks, and comments
+- Archive and store all previously external images on the server
+- Split up the old monolithic "Page" model from the old site into: Page, Image, Podcast, Game

 ## Step 1: Export data from Drupal

 - Use the `Views Data Exporter` module to create a JSON-formatted view containing all pages and fields you want to export